Lumines Live!: Reception

-Lumines Live! was received positively by critics.
-It received an aggregated score of 77 out of 100 based on 24 reviews.
+Lumines Live! received "generally favorable reviews" according to the review aggregation website Metacritic.
 Critics praised the new features and updated visuals from the original but the amount of content in the base game versus the amount of DLC was criticized.
-Computer and Video Games called the gameplay itself perfect and addicting.
-GameSpot praised the visuals and audio, stating they were better than the original game.
-Eurogamer praised the visuals, calling it glossy, colorful, and sharp.
-Eurogamer also referred to the music as high standard; however, were disappointed that its predecessor's best songs were not included in the game.
+Eurogamer were impressed with Skin Edit Mode, which helped returning players who didn't want to return to the beginning of Challenge Mode.
+GameSpot also praised the visuals and audio, stating they were better than the original game.
 IGN in particular praised the loading times, which were reduced from the original.

 A common criticism for Lumines Live! was the pricing and amount of content of the base game.
 GameSpot found it offensive due to the base game charging full price.
 Eurogamer accused it for costing more than the average Xbox Live game in the market.
 Eurogamer further criticized the downloadable content being Mission mode and Puzzle mode levels that required little effort to make.
 Both GameDaily and IGN responded negatively to the game for being advertised as a full game.
-Computer and Video Games shared similar sentiments to GameDaily and IGN, and preferred it to be sold complete at a higher price instead of being asked to pay for additional packages upon release.
-Official Xbox Magazine US noted similar issues regarding DLC, but still praised the overall release and called it a great puzzle game.
+Official Xbox Magazine UK shared similar sentiments to GameDaily and IGN, and preferred it to be sold complete at a higher price instead of being asked to pay for additional packages upon release.
+In an early review, Official Xbox Magazine's U.S. version noted similar issues regarding DLC, but still praised the overall release and called it a great puzzle game.

 In response to the criticism, Mizuguchi stated that he saw DLC as an unavoidable and growing trend, but that it also allowed players to customize their games as they wanted.

+Since its release, the game sold 140,040 units worldwide by January 2011.
+Sales of the game moved up to 155,121 units by the end of 2011.